elduvelle/ephys_tutorials/additional_lesion_making.md

 Red output = contacting channel to lesion
 Black output = connected to drive ground, grounded part of cone, or, alternatively, rat skin via a saline-imbibed tissue

+Hold DC/test up (ON) to make the lesion, once the circuit is ready.
+Release before moving on to the next channel.
+*TIP: Low-pitch sound indicates good connection, high-pitch sound indicates a disconnected circuit.*